 top of page

 Samoa House Library is an independent art library and alternative education platform, located in the Samoa House building at 283 Karangahape Road, Tāmaki Makaurau, Auckland.
-It is an artist-run and community-grown space that first emerged in response to the closures of specialist libraries at The University of Auckland.
+It is an artist-run and community-grown space that first emerged in response to the closures of specialist libraries at the University of Auckland.

 The library consists of: